Friday, June 19, 2015

 I hate to jinx anything or count chickens before they are hatched but nearly everything else is growing right along pretty well.
 The strawberries are sending off runners, the corn almost has the potential of being knee-high by the fourth of July and the snap peas should be blossoming soon.
 I still don’t know if we’ll have to plug in the chest freezer in the basement to preserve the season’s harvest but it feels likely that we will. (fingers crossed)

-Pak choy (before I harvested it all)
+Pak choi (before I harvested it all)

 Flowers on a tomato plant